-Faculty & Staff Members Who Voluntarily Leave or Who Are Terminated
+Faculty and Staff Members Who Voluntarily Leave or Who Are Terminated

 Google Apps: The departing faculty/staff member and their work unit must transfer shared documents and websites that pertain to current business processes.
 This may include tasks such as transferring ownership of all business-related documents to a current faculty or staff member within their work unit.
 If the terminated faculty or staff member is re-hired within 90 days, the account may be reactivated with no data loss.

 Terminated faculty and staff may retain access to their email accounts up to two weeks after the termination date, depending on the nature of the termination.

 Other Access: MyU access will be retained until the year after the current taxed year.
 Active Directory (computer login) as well as library access is removed within 24 hours of job termination.
-Wireless/VPN access is removed within two weeks of job termination, depending on Human Resources.
+WiFi/VPN access is removed within two weeks of job termination, depending on Human Resources.

 Faculty and Staff Retirees, Emeritus Faculty

 Google Apps: The departing staff member and their work unit must transfer any shared documents and websites that pertain to current business processes through exit processing.
 This may include transferring ownership of all business-related documents to a current staff member within their unit.
 The retiree will retain lifetime access to the account.

 The account must be accessed at least once every three months through the Web Interface to keep the email account active.